chharvey/counterpoint-proposals/issues/59-keys.md

 .EARTH || .AIR == .EARTH;
 .EARTH && .AIR == .AIR;
 ```
-(Note: The Keys above must be wrapped in parentheses, because the tokens `!.` and `?.` are accessor operators.
-Or we could use whitespace to separate the operator from the Key.)
+(Note: The symbols above must be wrapped in parentheses, because the tokens `!.` and `?.` are accessor operators.
+Or we could use whitespace to separate the operator from the symbol.)
 ```cp
 ! .WATER == false; % also acceptable, but maybe less readable ? .FIRE  == false; % also acceptable, but maybe less readable
 ```

-Keys are equal if and only if their names are exactly the same.
-Keys are identical if and only if they are equal.
+Symbols are equal if and only if their names are exactly the same.
+As “value types”, symbols are identical if and only if they are equal.
 ```cp
 .LIGHT   !=  .DARK;
 .NEUTRAL === .NEUTRAL;
 .NEUTRAL !=  .neutral;
 ```

-As primitive values, Key values are value objects rather than reference objects.

 # Specification